gewuerzgurke84/pfSense-dynamicNptAddress/README.md

 There is already a feature request open but I don't know in which version pfSense NPT can handle dynamic prefixes (and accept the reality in Germany at least):
 - https://redmine.pfsense.org/issues/4881

+# Implementation
+The script uses a 3rd party pfSense API to obtain current configured NPT destination prefix (using the interface name npt_iface).
+It compares this prefix with the prefix of a system's interface IPv6 address.
+In case they differ it updates the NPT destination prefix.

+# Limitations
+I've tested this with:
+* pfSense 2.5.0
+* fauxAPI 1.4
+* 1 NPT mapping
+* 1 system "Tracking" interface
+* /64 Prefix Size

 # Installation
 ## Requirements
 Please make sure to have following packages installed: